datatheorem/strongarm/chained_fixup_pointers.md

     * A bit indicating that this is a bind, not a rebase

-Since strongarm has long assumed that rebases contain valid pointers, and not the “garbage pointer” that a fixup appears to be at first glance, I’ve changed strongarm such that the first thing it does is rewrite chains of rebases to contain the pre-iOS-15-style addresses.
-The binary is then re-parsed as normal.
+strongarm has long assumed that rebases contain valid pointers that can be followed in the static data, and not the "garbage pointer" that aa fixup appears to be at first glance.
+I've changed strongarm such that it now keeps track of rebase locations, and provides APIs to parse structures containing rebases and to query rebase locations.